wavefrontHQ/docs/pages/doc/tracing_basics.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_basics.html
-summary: Learn about Wavefront support for trace data, and how visualizing traces can help you pinpoint errors and bottlenecks in your app.
+summary: Learn how Wavefront helps you collect and visualize trace data from your applications.
 ---

 Distributed tracing enables you to track the flow of work that is performed by an application as it processes a user request.
 In an application that consists of multiple services, a typical user request starts a chain of requests that are propagated from one service to the next.
 Distributed tracing gives you end-to-end visibility into an entire request across services, even when those services are running in different environments.
 This visibility can help you find errors and performance problems in your code.